MultiverseLearningProducts/swe-learning-plans/src/tooling/git.md

 # Git

-This learning plan is designed to help you learn how to use Git, which is a popular version control system used by software developers all over the world.
+Git is a popular version control system used by software developers all over the world.
 Git was created by Linus Torvalds, the creator of the Linux operating system, in 2005, and it quickly became a popular tool for managing code.

 Git is a distributed version control system, which means that every developer has a complete copy of the repository on their local machine.
 This makes it easy for developers to work on code independently and collaborate effectively with each other.